AI Use Cases/Law Firms

 Automated Workflow Execution

 Day-to-day workflow transforms immediately.
 Associates upload a contract; the system returns a red-flag summary (jurisdiction, party risk tier, key deviation points) within 90 seconds.
-Partners review only flagged sections, not full documents - reducing review time by 60-70%.
-For routine agreements below your firm's risk threshold, the system auto-approves and logs the decision, making it billable time for the associate who uploaded it.
+Partners review only flagged sections, not full documents - the review-time reduction target is 60-70%.
+For routine agreements below your firm's risk threshold, the system auto-approves and logs the decision with a full audit trail.
 Paralegals run conflict checks once at intake; the system queries Clio continuously, eliminating manual re-checking.
 What remains human-controlled: partner judgment calls on novel risk, client-specific commercial terms, and final sign-off on any flagged provision.
 The AI handles the deterministic work.

 A Systems-Level Fix

 This is a systems-level fix because it rewires matter economics, not just document speed.
-By moving 8-12 hours of non-billable partner time to billable associate work, realization rates improve 25-40%.
-By reducing conflict-check cycles from 4 hours to 15 minutes, intake-to-engagement time drops 30-45%, compressing cash conversion cycles.
+Moving hours of non-billable partner review to billable associate work is what drives the realization targets below.
+Cutting conflict-check cycles from hours to minutes compresses intake-to-engagement time and cash conversion cycles.
 By building a searchable precedent library inside your workflows, institutional knowledge becomes portable - new associates onboard faster, and partners can mentor instead of re-reviewing.
-The system sits inside your existing tech stack (iManage, Clio, Elite 3E), so adoption friction is near zero.
+The system sits inside your existing tech stack (iManage, Clio, Elite 3E) - no new logins, no parallel workflow - so the adoption work is in partner habits, not software.

 How It Works